 - The applicant should ensure that locally purchased RPA has ETA from WPC Wing, DoT for operating in a de-licensed frequency band(s).
 Such approval shall be valid for a particular make and model.

-- The applicant should submit information as per the format given in the Digital Sky Platform along with the application for the issue of UIN.
+- The applicant should submit information as per the format given in the Digital Sky Platform.
+It should be submitted along with the application for the issue of UIN.

 Unique Identification Number (UIN)

-- Except for Nano (flying up to 50ft. in uncontrolled/enclosed premises) and a few Govt. bodies, others are required to obtain UIN.
+- Others are required to obtain UIN except for the Nano (flying up to 50ft. in uncontrolled/enclosed premises) and a few Govt.

-- For imported RPA, ETA from WPC, import clearance from DGCA and import license from DGFT are required before applying for UIN.
+- Imported clearance from DGCA and imported license from DGFT are required before applying for UIN for imported RPA and ETA from WPC.